juju/docs/src/en/troubleshooting.md

 ### Increase the logging level

 At times it's necessary to increase the logging level to help diagnose an issue.
-You can find out the current logging level by checking the model-config.
+You can verify the current logging level with the `model-config` comamnd.

 ```
 juju model-config logging-config
 <root>=WARNING; unit=INFO
 ```

-You can increase the logging level to DEBUG and all the way to TRACE by setting the model-config property.
+Users can increase the logging level for additional details.
+The logging levels in order from most verbose to least verbose are TRACE, DEBUG, INFO, WARNING, and ERROR.
+When diagnosing an issue or gathering information for filing a bug it's often useful to increase the log verbosity by moving to DEBUG or TRACE levels.
+Users can increase the logging level to DEBUG and all the way to TRACE by setting the model-config property.

 Increase the logging level: